 Not just being shy

 Kids with social anxiety disorder aren’t just nervous when they’re at parties or giving a speech in class.
-“It’s not a phobia of being in social situations, it’s being terrified of how people are going to perceive you,” explains Dr. Jerry Bubrick, a clinical psychologist at the Child Mind Institute.
+“It’s not a phobia of being in social situations, it’s being terrified of how people are going to perceive you,” explains Jerry Bubrick, PhD, a clinical psychologist at the Child Mind Institute.

 Even small interactions, like answering a question in class or eating with friends in the cafeteria, can feel extremely scary to kids with social anxiety disorder.
 That’s because they fear they might accidentally do something embarrassing or offensive, and it will make others judge or even reject them.

 And while kids who are just shy will gradually warm up to new people and situations over time, kids with social anxiety don’t.
-Rachel Busman, PsyD, another psychologist at the Child Mind Institute who specializes in anxiety, explains: “Shyness might hold you back to some extent from doing things, but it won’t significantly impact your ability to do your job as a teenager, which is to function in school, function in your family, and to have friends and be a part of your peer-related community.”
+Rachel Busman, PsyD, a psychologist who specializes in anxiety, explains: “Shyness might hold you back to some extent from doing things, but it won’t significantly impact your ability to do your job as a teenager, which is to function in school, function in your family, and to have friends and be a part of your peer-related community.”
 But social anxiety will.

 The kinds of situations that are anxiety-provoking can vary a lot depending on the person.
 Some kids with social anxiety mostly fear performing in front of people, while others are anxious in many situations—talking to a sales clerk, asking for help, eating or drinking in front of others.
 Here are some examples of what social anxiety might look like: